 Liberate your lawn

 It’s finally time to get your lawn back in shape.
 Over winter, it can get pretty patchy and mowing can sometimes do more harm than good.
 Now that we’re getting some decent sunshine, your lawn will be back to growing at its normal rate.

 Ease yourself back into mowing by starting off with a slightly higher cutting height than you’d go for mid-summer.
 This is because the grass might be uneven and you don’t want to risk going for a low cutting height and accidentally scalping it!
-Our brand new CLM 2.0 is a cordless lawnmower that’s made for the wild.
+Our brand new Cordless Lawnmower 2.0 is made for the wild.
 It has 6 adjustable cutting heights from 30mm to 80mm, along with a 420mm cutting width, so you can enjoy versatile mowing throughout the sunny seasons.
 It also comes with a 50L grass bin, giving you plenty of room to play with!
 With no petrol to buy, store and clean up, it’s a low maintenance gardening solution.
 There are also no cords to untangle or accidentally mow through – get the job done quickly and easily so that you can sit back and enjoy your great outdoors sooner…

-To give your lawn a fantastic finish, we’d suggest using the ST20 – it’s our cordless grass trimmer that’s made for those finishing touches.
+To give your lawn a fantastic finish, we’d suggest using the GT3.0 – it’s our cordless grass trimmer that’s made for those finishing touches.
 Its performance blades let you trim the edges of your lawn so that it’s beautifully neat.
 Unless you’re ridiculously lucky, there’ll be a few bare, straggly bits of grass in your lawn.
 Use lawn feeder to repair these areas and they’ll be luscious and green in no time, ready for all those summer BBQs.

 Make your bed